wkumari/draft-wkumari-opsawg-sdi/README.md

    Initial certificate generation and publication.

-4. Operator Role / Responsibilities
+4. Operator Role

 4.1.
 Administrative

-   When purchasing a new device, the accounting department will need to get the unique device identifier (likely serial number) of the new device and communicate it to the operations group.
+   When purchasing a new device, the accounting department will need to get the unique device identifier (e.g., serial number) of the new device and communicate it to the operations group.

 4.2.
 Technical